drivardxrm/Dataverse-CustomApis/README.md

 Please submit any ideas for further addition to the collection in the [discussions](https://github.com/drivardxrm/Dataverse-CustomApis/discussions).

 ## Disclaimer
-> Custom Api functionality is still considered as a Preview feature.
+> Custom API functionality is still considered as a Preview feature.
 While unlikely, some breaking changes might occur and will be fixed ASAP.

-Here is the link to the Dataverse Custom Apis [official documentation](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/custom-api)
+Here is the link to the Dataverse Custom API's [official documentation](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/custom-api)

 ## Installation
 Managed and unmanaged solutions are provided in the [Release section](https://github.com/drivardxrm/Dataverse-CustomApis/releases/)